 Germany is one of Costa Rica’s principal trading partners in the European Union.
 In 2013, Costa Rica exported to Germany goods worth USD 117.2 million and imported from Germany goods worth USD 338.6 million.
-Germany’s principal imports from Costa Rica are bananas, pineapples, coffee and ornamental plants and its main exports to Costa Rica are machinery and chemical and pharmaceutical products.
+Germany’s principal imports from Costa Rica are bananas, pineapples, coffee and ornamental plants.
+Its main exports to Costa Rica are machinery and chemical and pharmaceutical products.

-Costa Rica is a popular holiday destination for Germans.
+Costa Rica is a popular holiday destination.
 Around 55,000 German tourists visited the country in 2013.

 A bilateral investment protection and promotion agreement has been in place since 1998.
-Negotiations on a double taxation agreement have been successfully completed.
-The agreement was signed in San José on 13 February 2014 but has yet to be ratified.
+A bilateral double taxation agreement was signed in San José in February 2014.

 Negotiations between the EU and six Central American countries – including Costa Rica – on a bi-regional Association Agreement providing for gradual customs facilitation were concluded in May 2010.
 Costa Rica’s government ratified the agreement in July 2013.
 The Association Agreement’s trade-related articles have been provisionally applied vis-à-vis Costa Rica since 1 October 2013.

-With per capita GDP of approximately USD 11,248, Costa Rica now ranks among the middle-income countries.
+With per capita GDP of approximately USD 10,363, Costa Rica now ranks among the middle-income countries.
 The country’s liberal economic policy and the population’s generally high level of education have led to continuing stable economic growth over a period of several years, with the exception of 2009.
-According to official figures, the poverty rate has declined from 21.6 per cent in 2011 to 20.9 per cent in 2012, while income inequality (Gini-coefficient) has risen slightly, from 0.515 in 2011 to 0.518 in 2012.
+According to official figures, the poverty rate stands at 20.7 per cent (2013).
+The country’s Gini coefficient is 0.518 (2012).

+In November 2006, the last new commitments were made in San José as part of “traditional” Technical and Financial Cooperation, which was in the process of being phased out.
 Since then, climate protection has evolved into a new priority area of cooperation through Costa Rica’s inclusion in the Federal Government’s International Climate Initiative.
-This relativises the ending of bilateral development cooperation and sets the well-established cooperation with Costa Rica on a new, promising course.
+This relativises the termination of bilateral development cooperation.
 As a pioneer of climate-neutral growth – the current government of President Solís is also continuing to pursue the goal of achieving carbon neutrality by 2021 – Costa Rica is an attractive partner for Germany in testing new forms and methods of international climate cooperation.

 An important part of Germany’s cultural work is promoting the German Colegio Humboldt, an International School with a total of around 950 students and kindergarten children, ten seconded teachers and five federal programme teachers.
-In October 2008, four partner schools were admitted to the Schools: Partners for the Future initiative, which is funded by the Federal Foreign Office and Germany’s cultural intermediaries.
+In October 2008, four partner schools were admitted to the Schools: Partners for the Future initiative, which is also funded by the Federal Foreign Office.